 10. What do you think of writer’s conferences?

 I love ‘em.
 I’m not the most social of people, yet in a group of writers I feel pretty comfortable.
 And I LOVE workshops.
 The cocktail parties are fun and I enjoy seeing my online friends in person.
 Did I mention I LOVE the workshops?
 I’ve been late to more than one cocktail party because I just had to squeeze in one more workshop.

 THE DARK PROTECTORS

 1. Will all of the Kayrs brothers get their own stories?

 Yep.
-CLAIMED features Dage, and HUNTED features Conn, PROVOKED features Kane, and SHADOWED features Jase.
-They’re available now except for Shadowed, which will be released in October of 2013.
-Then we’ll have Janie, Zane, and Kalin’s story.
+CLAIMED features Dage, HUNTED features Conn, PROVOKED features Kane, and SHADOWED features Jase.
+They’re available now in print and ebook.
+MARKED (Janie’s story) is slated for a December 2014 release.

 2. Will the series end after Janie’s story?